Prevent abuse BEFORE

 We tackle a preventable problem, with tangible solutions.

-We intervene early and save lives by providing trauma informed counseling, conflict resolution and coping skills to young people at risk for perpetrating violence now and into adulthood.
+We intervene early and provide trauma informed counseling, conflict resolution and coping skills to young people at risk for perpetrating violence.

 It was only 8th grade